onzfonz/comp227/src/content/0/en/part0c.md

 The status of React seems strong, but the world of JavaScript is ever-changing.
 For example, while [VueJS](https://vuejs.org/) has been around a while as an "up-and-comer", there are other frameworks like [Svelte](https://svelte.dev/) and [Qwik](https://qwik.builder.io) that have recently started generating buzz.
-While we have been talking about SPA, there is also talk about [returning more components back to the server](https://dev.to/this-is-learning/the-return-of-server-side-routing-b05).
+While we have been talking about SPA, there is also talk about [returning more components to the server](https://dev.to/this-is-learning/the-return-of-server-side-routing-b05).

 ### Full-stack web development